MuhdAzeem/JobTechProject/README.md

 **Description:**
 This project is required to analyze job market data and visualize it with suitable chart using front-end framework.

-1. Implemented data visualization using Highcharts library.
+1. Using Highcharts library for the project.
 2. Using AngularJS as front-end framework.
-With AngularJS, i can use HTML as the template language.
-Thus, it shorten the development time.
 3. This project also deployed on Heroku.
-This is the link(https://jobtechcodingtest.herokuapp.com/).
-4. This site is mobile reponsive.
+Here's the link (https://jobtechcodingtest.herokuapp.com/).

 ---
 **Usage:**